mrjain/first-node-app/README.md

 docker run -p 80:8080 -d <your username>/first-node-app
 ```

-If you goto a browser and visit localhost:
+If you open a browser and go to localhost you will see the following:

+`Hello world, my first Node.js app using Docker.`

 ## Push the Docker image to AWS ECR